 There is not a single blanket answer to this question because each Federal employee has their own individual circumstances, but there are some general principles that good investors can follow to maximize their chances of success.

 The first thing federal employees should do in determining whether changes in their TSP accounts are warranted is to determine their risk tolerance.
 This is a technical term for defining how much potential loss you as an investor can financially handle, as well as determining how much market movement you can safely stomach.
-In other words, what is your aptitude and attitude towards handling risk and volatility?
+In other words, what is your aptitude and attitude toward handling risk and volatility?

 You may be ready to retire as a Federal employee within the next five years and you’re concerned that your TSP account didn’t grow fast enough, so you want to move 100% of your TSP into the C Fund.
 Your attitude towards risk is high, but the problem is that your aptitude may not be as high as your attitude is.